 Today, Connecticut Institute for Refugees and Immigrants has five direct service programs: Refugee Services – resettling refugees in Bridgeport; Immigration Legal Services – providing immigration legal services statewide; Project Rescue – serving victims of human trafficking with legal and social services; Survivor Services – serving survivors of torture with legal and psychosocial wellness services; and Economic Empowerment – providing workforce readiness, job placement and microloan support.
 In 2016, Connecticut Institute for Refugees and Immigrants served close to 4,500 individuals from over 90 countries, the vast majority of whom are at or below the federal poverty guidelines.Hide this content.

 SoundWaters protects Long Island Sound through education and action.
-Our commitment to education, environment and the underserved is unique.
+Its commitment to education, environment and the underserved is unique.
 Over 42,000 students and adults explore and learn with SoundWaters every year.

-No child or school is ever turned away from a SoundWaters program; one-third of our students come from low-income families.
+No child or school is ever turned away from a SoundWaters program; one-third of its students come from low-income families.
 SoundWaters’ highly trained, experienced staff provide innovative outreach in unparalleled settings that integrates core science, technology, engineering and math with scientific experiments and coastal exploration.
-Our results are striking: students post significant gains in ecological knowledge, interest in science and a commitment to the environment.
-We reach the broader community through public education sails, environmental festivals, speaker series and other public events.
-Collectively, SoundWaters has impacted the lives of 320,000 children and adults since our founding in 1989.Hide this content.
+Its results are striking: students post significant gains in ecological knowledge, interest in science and a commitment to the environment.
+It reaches the broader community through public education sails, environmental festivals, speaker series and other public events.
+Collectively, SoundWaters has impacted the lives of 320,000 children and adults since its founding in 1989.Hide this content.